The Township has many programs to benefit the community.

 Mondays, October 18 to December 6, 2021

-Yard Waste Tags are free and available 24 hours a day in the front vestibule of Cascade Township Hall at 5920 Tahoe SE.
+Yard Waste Tags are free and available during business hours (8 a.m. - 5 p.m.) in the front vestibule of Cascade Township Hall at 5920 Tahoe SE.
 Pick up will be every Monday starting October 18 through December 6, 2021.